 Long-run forecasts of economic variables play an important role in policy, planning, and portfolio decisions.
 We consider long-horizon forecasts of average growth of a scalar variable, assuming that first differences are second-order stationary.
 The main contribution is the construction of predictive sets with asymptotic coverage over a wide range of data generating processes, allowing for stochastically trending mean growth, slow mean reversion and other types of long-run dependencies.
 We illustrate the method by computing predictive sets for 10 to 75 year average growth rates of U.S. real per-capita GDP, consumption, productivity, price level, stock prices and population.HAC Corrections for Strongly Autocorrelated Time Series.

-Frequentist confidence intervals are the most common description of parameter uncertainty in econometrics.
-However, in nonstandard problems, they are not guaranteed to have reasonable properties in that regard.
-For instance, confidence sets may be empty with positive probability, even if they are based on inverting powerful tests, or if they are chosen to minimize (averaged) expected length.
-We apply a betting framework to formalize the "reasonableness" of confidence intervals as descriptions of parameter uncertainty, and use it for two different purposes.
-On the one hand, we quantify the reasonableness of a given confidence interval in a nonstandard problem.
-On the other hand, we construct confidence sets that satisfy betting and other attractive criteria.
-We apply our framework to inference about a parameter near a boundary; the value of the autoregressive root close to unity; the magnitude and date of a break in a time-series model; regression with a weak instrument, and two moment inequality models.
-We find most previously suggested confidence intervals to be far from reasonable, and numerically determine alternative confidence sets that satisfy our criteria.Nearly Optimal Tests when a Nuisance Parameter is Present Under the Null Hypothesis.
+Confidence intervals are commonly used to describe parameter uncertainty.
+In nonstandard problems, however, their frequentist coverage property does not guarantee that they do so in a reasonable fashion.
+For instance, confidence intervals may be empty or extremely short with positive probability, even if they are based on inverting powerful tests.
+We apply a betting framework to formalize the "reasonableness" of confidence intervals as descriptions of parameter uncertainty, and use it for two purposes.
+First, we quantify the degree of unreasonableness of previously suggested confidence intervals in nonstandard problems.
+Second, we derive alternative confidence sets that are reasonable by construction.
+We apply our framework to inference about a parameter near a boundary and a local-to-unity autoregressive root.
+We find that previously suggested confidence intervals are not reasonable, and numerically determine alternative confidence sets that satisfy our criteria.Nearly Optimal Tests when a Nuisance Parameter is Present Under the Null Hypothesis.
 (Joint with GRAHAM ELLIOTT and MARK WATSON.)

 This paper considers nonstandard hypothesis testing problems that involve a nuisance parameter.
 We establish a bound on the weighted average power of all valid tests, and develop a numerical algorithm that determines a feasible test with power close to the bound.
 The approach is illustrated in six applications: inference about a linear regression coefficient when the sign of a control coefficient is known; small sample inference about the difference in means from two independent Gaussian samples from populations with potentially different variances; inference about the break date in structural break models with moderate break magnitude; predictability tests when the regressor is highly persistent; inference about an interval identified parameter; and inference about a linear regression coefficient when the necessity of a control is in doubt.Forecasts in a Slightly Misspecified Finite Order VAR.
 (Joint with JAMES STOCK.)